 Applicants must meet University of Saint Francis admission requirements.
 To be successful in this rigorous program students should have a strong background in biology, chemistry, physics and math.
 It is suggested students rank in the upper half of their high school graduation class, have a GPA of at least 2.3 on a 4.0 scale and earn a Scholastic Aptitude Test (SAT) re-centered score of 1,000 or above (Verbal/Critical Reading and Math combined) or an American College Test (ACT) composite score of 21 or above.

-Pre-Dentistry biology majors must maintain a GPA of at least 2.0.
-Courses may be repeated only once.
+Pre-Dentistry biology majors must maintain a Cumulative GPA of at least 3.0, and are required to earn a grade of “C” or better in all major courses required by the major, including directed electives.
+These major courses may be repeated only once.

 Pre-Dentistry biology majors are required to pass an exit exam by the end of their senior year.